sam-doomguy/documentation-api/Accounts.md

       - `id`: Rule Id, same as the one provided in the endpoint
       - `enabled`: Boolean, true for inclusion in bot detection, false for exclusion
       - `riskLevel`: riskLevel you desire for this rule.
 Must be one of the following: LOW, MEDIUM, HIGH, VERY_HIGH, EXTREME
+      - `exceptions`: an object containing
+        - `resources`: An array of resource IDs that are exempted from the rule when it runs
+        - `tags:`: An array of resource tags that are exempted from the rule when it runs
       - `provider`: Cloud provider that the rule applies to | "aws", "azure" | (optional)
       - `extraSettings`: An array of object(s) for customisable rules only, containing
         - `name`: Keyword